RHS Growing Guides

 • Established trees should be pruned in summer

-• Avoid pruning all types of plum trees during the dormant season or in mid- to late autumn, to minimise the risk of infection from silver leaf disease and bacterial canker
+Avoid pruning gages during the dormant season or in mid- to late autumn, to minimise the risk of infection from silver leaf disease and bacterial canker.

-• Bush trees have a trunk about 75cm (2½ft) tall, then three or four branches radiating out at the top to create an open-centred goblet shape
+• Bush trees – with a trunk about 75cm (2½ft) tall, then three or four branches radiating out at the top to create an open-centred goblet shape

-• Pyramid trees are similar to bush trees, but retain their central shoot (leader), so they don’t have the open centre of bush trees.
-The branches start lower down, only 40–50cm (15–20in) from the ground, and get gradually shorter further up the tree, to create a pyramid shape
+• Pyramid trees – similar to bush trees, but with their central shoot (leader) intact, so they don’t have an open centre.
+The branches start lower down, 40–50cm (15–20in) from the ground, and get gradually shorter further up the tree, to create a pyramid shape

-• Fans – both attractive and productive, these have a short trunk topped with a flat fan of radiating branches.
-Fans need regular pruning twice a year, in early summer and after fruiting, which is relatively straightforward.
+• Fans – a short trunk topped with a flat fan of radiating branches, trained against a wall or fence.
+Prune twice a year, in early summer and after fruiting – see initial pruning of fans and pruning established fans

-• Cordons – these are very compact, single-stemmed trees with short side-shoots, ideal for small spaces and containers.
-As there are no truly dwarfing rootstocks for gages or plums, this method is less successful than with apples and pears.
-However, it can work with less vigorous varieties on semi-dwarfing ‘Pixy’ or ‘VVA-1’ rootstock.
+• Cordons – compact tree comprising a single stem with very short side-shoots, ideal for small spaces and pots.
+Support with a sturdy stake or horizontal wires.
+As there are no truly dwarfing rootstocks for damsons, this method is less successful than with apples, but it can work with less vigorous varieties on semi-dwarfing ‘Pixy’ or ‘VVA-1’ rootstock.
+See training plums and gages as cordons

 Pruning overgrown and neglected trees

-If a gage hasn’t been pruned for several years, its branches can get congested.
+If a gage hasn’t been pruned for several years, its branches can become congested.
 Thinning them out should be staged over several years in summer.
 Aim to gradually create a well-balanced framework with an open centre to allow in plenty of light and air.
 Heavy pruning is best avoided, as larger cuts may not heal well.
-For more tips, see our guide to pruning plums.
+For more tips, see our guide to pruning gages/plums.

 6